ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-bluetooth-connectivity.rst

 flash at 1hz the red LED when not connected.
 When Paring it will flash at .5 Hz and when connected it will be steady on.

-And your done!
+And you're done!
 You can now use your Bluetooth telemetry for up to about 50m range. (your range may vary depending on back ground noise and conditions in your area)